O.C. High School Students are Pre-Registering to Vote in Civic Education Drive

 Diego Sarmiento, left, of S.A.Y.
 Vote takes part in High School Voter Education Weeks at a high school in Santa Ana.
 Photo from S.A.Y.
 Vote

 Since mid-September, S.A.Y.
-Vote was able to pre-register and register more than 1,000 young people in Santa Ana.
+Vote has been able to pre-register and register more than 1,000 young people in Santa Ana.
 The group is also working to ensure that these newly registered voters cast ballots on Nov.
 5, offering text reminders and engaging through social media.

 “The first step is registering,” Sarmiento said.
 “But we also need to get them out to vote.”